What is organ and tissue donation?

 What kind of support will we have?

 You will have a Family Services Coordinator trained to help with grief and loss.
-He or she will answer your questions, help you make memories, and make sure you have all of the information that you need.
+He or she will answer your questions, and make sure you have all of the information that you need.

 An After-Care Coordinator will provide bereavement support.
 He or she can also provide some information about those who received your baby’s organs or tissues.

-We will also give you support once you get home with:
+We will also give you support once you are home:

 - Support groups